shootsheet/shootsheet-app/_pages/privacypolicy.md

 Apple's Privacy Policy can be found [here](https://www.apple.com/legal/privacy/en-ww/)

 ## 3.0 Contact us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at (mailto:support@shootsheet.app).
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [support@shootsheet.app](mailto:support@shootsheet.app).